-To replace the CD-ROM:
+To replace the CD-ROM, do as follows:

-- 1. Disconnect the power, sound and signal cables from the CD-ROM. - Remove the four screws (two on each side) that hold the CD-ROM drive to the chassis. - 3.
-Open the door on the front of the computer.
+- 1. Disconnect the power, sound and signal cables from the CD-ROM. - 2.
+Pull up the latch that secures the CD-ROM drive mounting tray.

-- 4. Slide the CD-ROM drive forward through the front opening and remove it. - 5.
+- 3. Slide the CD-ROM drive mounting tray to the front of the computer and remove the tray. - 4.
+To remove the CD-ROM drive from the mounting tray, remove the four screws that secure it to the tray. - 5.
 Reverse the procedure to install a new drive.